-Cash and cash equivalents at January 28, 2017 and January 30, 2016 includes $554.4 million and $462.9 million, respectively, of investments primarily in money market securities which are valued at cost, which approximates fair value.
-For purposes of the consolidated statements of cash flows, the Company considers all highly-liquid debt instruments with original maturities of 3 months or less to be cash equivalents.
-The majority of payments due from financial institutions for the settlement of debit card and credit card transactions process within 3 business days, and therefore are classified as cash and cash equivalents.
+Cash and cash equivalents at January 28, 2023 and January 29, 2022 includes $317.2 million and $680.6 million, respectively, of investments primarily in money market securities which are valued at cost, which approximates fair value.
+We consider all highly-liquid debt instruments with original maturities of three months or less to be cash equivalents.
+The majority of payments due from financial institutions for the settlement of debit card and credit card transactions process within three business days, and therefore are classified as cash and cash equivalents.

-Merchandise inventories at the Company’s distribution centers are stated at the lower of cost or market, determined on a weighted-average cost basis.
+Merchandise inventories at our distribution centers are stated at the lower of cost or net realizable value, determined on a weighted-average cost basis.
 Cost is assigned to store inventories using the retail inventory method on a weighted-average basis.
 Under the retail inventory method, the valuation of inventories at cost and the resulting gross margins are computed by applying a calculated cost-to-retail ratio to the retail value of inventories.

 Property, Plant and Equipment

 Property, plant and equipment are stated at cost and depreciated using the straight-line method over the estimated useful lives of the respective assets as follows:

 Leasehold improvements are amortized over the shorter of the estimated useful lives of the respective assets or the related lease terms.
 Amortization is included in “Selling, general and administrative expenses” in the accompanying consolidated income statements.

 Costs incurred related to software developed for internal use are capitalized and amortized, generally over three years.